pamelaireri/pamelaireri/README.md

 ## About
-Program and Project Manager with 3 years of experience serving Fortune 500 companies.
+Fall 2019 Software Engineering Grad with 3 years of Program and Project Management experience serving Fortune 500 companies.

 I have excelled at program and project management in my past roles, dealing with customized product development.
 As a project leader, I have collaborated with cross-functional teams from beginning to end during the software development life cycle.
 In addition to providing development teams with statement-of-work, direction, guidance, training, conflict resolution, and defined code requirements.
 I find it rewarding to help teams adopt emerging technology, improve transparency, increase productivity, resolve development issues, and deliver projects on time within budget.